radang2014/yquantum-2024/README.md

 Below is information about what is in each file:

 * `yquantum_classiq_challenge.ipynb`: Jupyter Notebook containing main challenge implementation.
 Run all cells in order.
-Change `sparse_states` near the top of the `main` function to change the desired state to prepare.
+Change `sparse_states` near the top of the `main` function to change the desired state to prepare. **This file contains our implementation of the challenge requirements**.
+* `yquantum_classiq_challenge_figure2.ipynb`: Jupyter Notebook containing implementation of the replication of part of Figure 2 done for our enrichment (see "Extensions Beyond the Challenge"). *This was not required by the challenge instructions.*
 * Files relating to the preparation of state with the following probabilities (circuit and results from one test case):
     * Probability of 000: 0.25
     * Probability of 001: 0.5